alexellis/k3sup/README.md

 You should not run kubectl on your server or agent nodes. k3sup is designed to rewrite and/or merge your cluster's config to your local KUBECONFIG file.
 You should run `kubectl` on your laptop / client machine.

 If you've lost your kubeconfig, you can use `k3sup install --skip-install`.
 See also the various flags for merging and setting a context name.

+### Smart cards and 2FA

+> Warning: issues requesting support for smart cards / 2FA will be closed immediately.
+The feature has been proven to work, and is provided as-is.
+We do not have time to debug your system.

+You can use a smart card or 2FA security key such as a Yubikey.
+You must have your ssh-agent configured correctly, at that point k3sup will defer to the agent to make connections on MacOS and Linux.
+[Find out more](https://github.com/alexellis/k3sup/pull/312)

 ### Misc note on `iptables`